Pixar: Sequels and prequels

 In June 2011, Tom Hanks, who voiced Woody in the Toy Story series, implied that Toy Story 4 was "in the works", although it had not yet been confirmed by the studio.
 In April 2013, Finding Dory, a sequel to Finding Nemo, was announced for a June 17, 2016, release.
 In March 2014, Incredibles 2 and Cars 3 were announced as films in development.
 In November 2014, Toy Story 4 was confirmed to be in development with Lasseter serving as director.
 However, in July 2017, Lasseter announced that he had stepped down, leaving Josh Cooley as sole director.
 Released in June 2019, Toy Story 4 ranks among the 40 top-grossing films in American cinema.

 On July 3, 2016, Pixar president Jim Morris announced that the studio might be moving away from sequels after Toy Story 4.
 This was affirmed by producer Mark Nielsen in May 2019.
 Shortly after its release, Pixar's chief creative officer Pete Docter confirmed that the studio would take a break from sequels and focus on original projects.
 However, in a later interview, Docter said the studio would have to return to making sequels at some point for its "financial safety".
 In September 2022, during the D23 Expo, Docter and Amy Poehler (voice of Joy in Inside Out) confirmed that Inside Out 2 was in development, with the film being released on June 14, 2024.
-In February 2023, Disney CEO Bob Iger announced that Toy Story 5 was in development, aiming for a 2026 release.
+In February 2023, Disney CEO Bob Iger announced that Toy Story 5 was in development, with the film being released on June 19, 2026.
 In August 2024, during the D23 Expo, Docter announced that Incredibles 3 is in development, with Brad Bird returning to develop.

 That same month, on the subject of making a sequel, Docter stated "I want to make it because we have something new to say with these characters.
 And there's been a number of films that we would love to have a sequel to, that we couldn't find something."

-In March 2025, Iger announced that Coco 2 is in development.
-Lee Unkrich and Adrian Molina are returning as director and co-director respectively while Mark Nielsen is producing.
+Coco 2 is in development.
+Lee Unkrich and Adrian Molina are returning as directors respectively while Mark Nielsen is producing.
+As of March 2025, it is tentatively scheduled for release in 2029.